Macro and tempo

 Most players remember the obvious mistakes: a missed skillshot, a teammate dying, or a bad fight at the end.
 A replay review goes deeper.
 It shows the decisions that created the bad situation before it happened: a late recall, weak wave setup, low jungle tempo, poor vision, or a fight with no objective reward.

-For SEO and for real improvement, this page targets Wild Rift VOD review specifically.
+A VOD review is the best starting point when you want replay analysis without guessing during a live game.
 If you want live help, visit the 1v1 Wild Rift coaching page.
 If you want the full coaching overview, visit Wild Rift coaching.

 A useful VOD review is not just a list of mistakes.
 Danny has coached Wild Rift full-time for over 6 years, with some League of Legends coaching experience as well, so the feedback is organized around what you can actually fix next.